miladrezanezhad/story-toolkit/CONTRIBUTING.md

 1. ✅ Run all tests and make sure they pass
 2. ✅ Update documentation if needed
-3. ✅ Add your changes to the CHANGELOG (if exists)
+3. ✅ Add your changes to `CHANGELOG.md`
 4. ✅ Write clear commit messages
+5. ✅ Ensure backward compatibility with v1.0.0

 ### Commit Messages